-8.3 Are there any particular rules regarding the calling of witnesses of fact?
-The making of witness statements or depositions?
+8.3 Are there any particular rules regarding the calling of witnesses of fact, and the making of witness statements or depositions?

-All witnesses are presumed competent to testify and must declare that s/he will testify truthfully.
+All witnesses are presumed competent to testify and must declare that they will testify truthfully.
 Conn.
 Code Evid. §§ 6-1, 6-2.
 Fact witnesses must testify on first-hand knowledge; although exceptions apply, generally hearsay is not permissible testimony.

 8.4 Are there any particular rules regarding instructing expert witnesses, preparing expert reports and giving expert evidence in court?
+Are there any particular rules regarding concurrent expert evidence?
 Does the expert owe his/her duties to the client or to the court?

 Connecticut courts require disclosure of the "factual basis" underlying an expert witnesses' opinion before the expert witness may render opinion.
-Connecticut courts have not addressed whether an expert's duties lie primarily with the court or the client on whose behalf the expert testifies.
+Connecticut courts have not addressed concurrent expert evidence or whether an expert's duties lie primarily with the court or the client on whose behalf the expert testifies.